10 Consumer Discretionary Stocks With Whale Alerts In Today's Session - Amazon.com (NASDAQ:AMZN), Alibaba Gr Hldgs (NYSE:BABA)

 These itemized elaborations have been created using the accompanying table.

-• Regarding AMZN (NASDAQ:AMZN), we observe a call option sweep with bearish sentiment.
-It expires in 81 day(s) on March 20, 2026.
-Parties traded 65 contract(s) at a $230.00 strike.
+• Regarding NKE (NYSE:NKE), we observe a call option sweep with bearish sentiment.
+It expires in 9 day(s) on January 9, 2026.
+Parties traded 230 contract(s) at a $63.00 strike.
 This particular call needed to be split into 5 different trades to become filled.
-The total cost received by the writing party (or parties) was $101.4K, with a price of $1560.0 per contract.
-There were 11741 open contracts at this strike prior to today, and today 1615 contract(s) were bought and sold.
+The total cost received by the writing party (or parties) was $36.8K, with a price of $160.0 per contract.
+There were 4468 open contracts at this strike prior to today, and today 6816 contract(s) were bought and sold.

-• For NKE (NYSE:NKE), we notice a put option sweep that happens to be bullish, expiring in 535 day(s) on June 17, 2027.
-This event was a transfer of 87 contract(s) at a $60.00 strike.
-This particular put needed to be split into 34 different trades to become filled.
-The total cost received by the writing party (or parties) was $76.1K, with a price of $875.0 per contract.
-There were 1163 open contracts at this strike prior to today, and today 259 contract(s) were bought and sold.
+• For AMZN (NASDAQ:AMZN), we notice a call option sweep that happens to be bullish, expiring in 51 day(s) on February 20, 2026.
+This event was a transfer of 50 contract(s) at a $230.00 strike.
+This particular call needed to be split into 10 different trades to become filled.
+The total cost received by the writing party (or parties) was $65.2K, with a price of $1305.0 per contract.
+There were 26323 open contracts at this strike prior to today, and today 3718 contract(s) were bought and sold.

-• Regarding RH (NYSE:RH), we observe a call option trade with bearish sentiment.
-It expires in 11 day(s) on January 9, 2026.
-Parties traded 20 contract(s) at a $170.00 strike.
-The total cost received by the writing party (or parties) was $36.0K, with a price of $1800.0 per contract.
-There were 327 open contracts at this strike prior to today, and today 22 contract(s) were bought and sold.
+• Regarding MTN (NYSE:MTN), we observe a put option trade with bullish sentiment.
+It expires in 107 day(s) on April 17, 2026.
+Parties traded 150 contract(s) at a $140.00 strike.
+The total cost received by the writing party (or parties) was $213.0K, with a price of $1420.0 per contract.
+There were 78 open contracts at this strike prior to today, and today 152 contract(s) were bought and sold.

 Options Alert Terminology